-December 14, 2018 – Twin Peaks is an abstract art TV show – probably the most abstract TV show ever made.
+December 14, 2018 – Twin Peaks is abstract art TV – probably the most abstract TV show ever made.
 Like Picasso, the writers of Twin Peaks have broken a lot of the rules.
 And as you know, with abstract art, some people love it while others hate it.

 The two twin peaks might be fantasy and reality.
 Why they’re twins, I’m not sure.
 In Mulholland Drive, written by one of TP’s writers, David Lynch, there was the fantasy that the girl was going through, but then the reality she was going through.
-The same might be said for storyline of Blue Velvet.
+The same might be said for the storyline of Blue Velvet.

 1) DREAMS: We have dreams while sleeping.
 They can be quite odd, illogical, and not follow the norms of reality.
 Dreams may be something TP’s writers always have in mind.